Should They Stay,

 During the war, the following appeared in “Southern Punch”, a newspaper printed right here in Richmond: “‘The people of the South,’ says a contemporary, ‘are not fighting for slavery but for independence.’
 Let us look into this matter.
 It is an easy task, we think, to show up this new-fangled heresy — a heresy calculated to do us no good, for it cannot deceive foreign statesmen nor peoples, nor mislead any one here nor in Yankeeland.
 Our doctrine is this: WE ARE FIGHTING FOR INDEPENDENCE THAT OUR GREAT AND NECESSARY DOMESTIC INSTITUTION OF SLAVERY SHALL BE PRESERVED, and for the preservation of other institutions of which slavery is the groundwork.”

 Getting back to the monuments though.
 I have never really liked giant statues of mere men, who, by their very nature, are flawed.
-Placing larger-than-life versions of specific men on pedestals seems somehow sacrilegious, impious at best, for men are not gods.
+Placing larger-than-life versions of specific men on pedestals seems somehow sacrilegious, impious at the very least, for men are not gods.
 Which is probably why the monument to Matthew Fontaine Maury has always been my favorite.
 Pathfinder of the seas, father of oceanography, inventor of the torpedo.
 Though this monument contains a seated Maury facing east to the Atlantic Ocean, it is dominated by a sea-tossed Mother Earth, with human beings rising out of the water, the Mother of All Life.
 Fish, dolphins, jellyfish and birds encrust the outer edge of the monument in a fluid motion.
 And then there was a beautiful thought Maury had concerning ocean-going vessels.
 He called them “a thousand temples of science for all humanity”, and seemed to earnestly believe that ships brought human beings and nations closer together.
 Turns out he was right about these temples of science, these ships that conduct scientific experiments which have gathered data that proves global climate change is real, giving all humanity a chance to reverse the damage mankind had done.

 I’ve have talked with scores of people over the last couple weeks about what we should do with Monument Avenue.
 Some have recommended removing the statues and placing them at the Civil War Center, or else in Hollywood Cemetery.
 There are a lot of ways you could go on this, and I know in the end it will not be my decision or that of any other individual.
 We will come to some consensus on it.
 I will never know what it must be like to see these statues through the eyes of a black man or black woman whose ancestors were enslaved.
 How could I?
 I’m white.
 But I try to imagine.